SMILELab-FL/FedLab/docs/source/examples/quick_start.rst

 3. Scale
 ----------

 :class:`SerialTrainer` uses less computer resources (single process) to simulate multiple clients.
-Cross-Machine simulates one client with one process.
-In our experiment, the world size of ``torch.distributed`` can't more than 50, otherwise, the socket will crash, which limited the client number of FL simulation.
+Cross Machine is suit for computer cluster deployment, simulating data-center FL system.
+In our experiment, the world size of ``torch.distributed`` can't more than 50 (Denpends on clusters), otherwise, the socket will crash, which limited the client number of FL simulation.

-To overcome this shortage, FedLab provides another scale standard implementation to combine :class:`SerialTrainer` and :class:`Manager`, which allows a single process simulate multiple clients as will.
+To improve scalability, FedLab provides scale standard implementation to combine :class:`SerialTrainer` and :class:`ClientManager`, which allows a single process simulate multiple clients.

 Our experimental results are also based on this scenario.
 Source codes are available in fedlab_benchamrks/algorithm/fedavg/scale/{experiment setting name}.

 Here, I take mnist-cnn as example to introduce this demo.
 In this demo, we set world_size=11 (1 ServerManager, 10 ClientManagers), and each ClientManager represents 10 local client dataset partition.
 Our data partition strategy follows the experimental setting of fedavg as well.
 In this way, **we only use 11 processes to simulate a FL system with 100 clients.**

 To start this system, you need to open at least 2 terminal (we still use localhost as demo.
-Use multiple machine to start is OK as we tested):
+Use multiple machines is OK as long as with right network configuration):

-1. server
+1. server (terminal 1)

 .. code-block:: shell-session

     $ python server.py --ip 127.0.0.1 --port 3002 --world_size 11

-2. clients
+2. clients (terminal 2)

 .. code-block:: shell-session

-    $ bash start_clt.sh 11 1 10
+    $ bash start_clt.sh 11 1 10 # launch clients from rank 1 to rank 10 with world_size 11

 The content of ``start_clt.sh``: